rohitgiri28coding/Paatthya/README.md

 ---

-# 🏆 Srit - Your Personalized Coaching Companion
+# 🏆 Paatthya - Your Personalized Coaching Companion

-Srit is an Android coaching app built using **Jetpack Compose** to provide a seamless, modern, and interactive learning experience.
+Paatthya is an Android coaching app built using **Jetpack Compose** to provide a seamless, modern, and interactive learning experience.
 The app allows students to **watch lectures (YouTube videos), stay updated with notices, check live batches, view results, and access important sections like Contact Us, Terms & Conditions, Gallery, and About Us**.

-Srit utilizes **Firebase Authentication** for secure login/signup, including **Google Sign-In and One-Tap Sign-In**, and **Firestore** for managing user data (students and admins) and notices.
+Paatthya utilizes **Firebase Authentication** for secure login/signup, including **Google Sign-In and One-Tap Sign-In**, and **Firestore** for managing user data (students and admins) and notices.

 ---